Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Evaluation

 The discrepancy between \textbf{keyl} (\withKeysPercentage) and \textbf{keyr} (\withoutKeysPercentage) suggests that our tool is more frequently attempting to lower levels than raise them.
 This tendency may be due to few program elements changing at a specific time.
-As such, it is expected that levels would be lowered more often than they are raised, but \cref{itm:withkeys} is curbing the lowering.
+As such, it is expected that levels would be lowered more often than they are raised, but \hyperref[itm:withkeys]{\textbf{KEYL}} is curbing the lowering.
 Thus, contrary to previous studies~\cite{Li2017}, log messages may play a more significant role in determining log types than their placement.
-Column \textbf{inh} is the sum of levels not modified due to \cref{itm:subtyping} (\inhPercentage). \takeaway{\ifCatchPercentage\ of logging statements were not transformed because they appear in catch blocks or branches, while \keysPercentage\ were not transformed due to keywords, suggesting that placement is not as significant in distinguishing feature logging statements.
-Log ``wrapping'' and inheritance consistency were not prominent (\inhCondPercentage).}